earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 {% include cta/embedded-newsletter.html %}

-## Convert JSON to CSV via the Command Line using JQ
+## Convert JSON to CSV via the Command Line Using JQ

 If you don't want to install `dasel` or if you just love `jq`  (`brew install jq`) then this solution may work well for you.
 Before I discovered `dasel` this was the main approach I used: